 - PHOTO REPORT: Atrium Club Level at Disney's Contemporary Resort

 - Get to Know the Disney World Pools, Part Four: The Deluxe and Deluxe Villa Resort Pools

 |Average for WDW hotels||76% (+0%)|

 |Average for off-site hotels||57% (+0%)|

 Good (and Not-So-Good) Rooms at Disney's Contemporary Resort

-In the Garden Building, all ground-floor rooms have patios.
-Only end rooms on the second and third floors facing Bay Lake have full balconies; all other rooms have balconies only a foot deep.
-The Garden Building is a fair walk from the restaurants, shops, front desk, guest services, and monorail station in the A-frame.
-This isolation, however, is a plus when it comes to the scenery and tranquility offered by some guest rooms.
+in the garden building, all ground-floor rooms have patios. only end rooms on the second and third floors facing bay lake have full balconies; all other rooms have balconies only a foot deep. also, note that the garden building is a fair walk from the restaurants, shops, front desk, guest services, and monorail station in the a-frame.

 |Interesting A-frame architecture|

 |Excellent children's pool|